Longer Reads

 When will we know more?

-It is unlikely that Labour will materially clarify their plans between now and the next Budget event, which is predicted to take place in the Autumn, which leaves the remaining non-doms in the UK and others hoping to join them in a state of limbo.
+It is unlikely that Labour will materially clarify their plans between now and the Autumn Budget on Wednesday 30th October 2024, which leaves the remaining non-doms in the UK and others hoping to join them in a state of limbo.
 There is little that affected people can do between now and the Budget other than watch and wait.
 We do not presently recommend wholesale restructuring of existing excluded property trust arrangements.
 Non-doms moving to the UK will need carefully to consider whether to put in place any new trust(s) before the predicted new laws take effect: circumstances will differ for each client, and there are no “one-size-fits-all” arrangements: bespoke advice is needed in every case.

 Collyer Bristow’s tax team is alert to the issues for our clients and potential clients arising from Labour’s manifesto commitments, and we are continually refining our thoughts on them.
 We would be very happy to review your structures and to advise you on any prudent planning, and to discuss with you the potential impact of Labour’s plans.